 Action General Why?
 When?
-Engineered Waste Disposal Facilities The disposal of non- recoverable waste will only be allowed at properly engineered waste disposal sites that are licensed by the relevant statutory authority and that operate and are audited in terms of the relevant permit conditions.
-Since the whole of Cape Agulhas is located in a sensitive environment, properly engineered waste disposal facilities that minimise the risk of environmental pollution and the degradation of the surrounding area are a prerequisite for local sustainability.
+Engineered Waste Disposal Facilities The disposal of non-recoverable waste will only be allowed at properly engineered waste disposal sites that are licensed by the relevant statutory authority and that operate and are audited in terms of the relevant permit conditions. properly engineered waste disposal facilities that minimise the risk of environmental pollution and the degradation of the surrounding area are a prerequisite for local sustainability.
 Ground water resources are thus protected.
-The current storage of waste, Hazardous Waste and Hazardous Waste containers on industrial sites and farms are unacceptable and not in accordance with the NEM:WA.
-Properly engineered and operated waste disposal facilities are also beneficial to the exporters of industrial and agricultural produce in obtaining their international accreditation.
-Rehabilitation of closed landfill sites.
-Current landfill sites which have been closed need to be rehabilitated as soon as is financially viable.
-Rehabilitation is a key part of managing and mitigating the adverse environmental impacts of such facilities and cannot be ignored.
-Landfill sites are to be rehabilitated in terms of permit requirements as well as the requirements of the National Environmental Management: Waste Act (No. 59 of 2000).
+This action is already partially being adhered to but implementation requires the continuous establishing of sufficient airspace (capacity) at these waste disposal facilities.
+Rehabilitation of closed ^{Current} landfill sites. which have been closed as the requirements of the National Environmental Management: Waste Act (No. 59 of 2000).
 This is to be undertaken when sufficient funds are available as they are not an immediate health threat to the population.
-Monitoring of Waste Disposal All waste destined for disposal and disposal facilities shall be monitored for compliance with permit conditions, volumes received and for environmental impact.
-Currently monitoring of waste disposal facilities do not take place resulting in no available data on the status of environmental pollution that may or may not take place at the other waste facilities.
+Monitoring of Waste A Disposal shall be monitored for compliance with permit conditions, Currently monitoring of waste disposal facilities do not take place resulting in no available data on the status of environmental pollution that may or may not take place at the other waste facilities.
 Monitoring will also ensure that the Municipality is aware of the final destination of all waste, general, hazardous and health-care, which is generated within its boundaries.
+Implementation can be immediate.

-Managing Waste Tyres Tyre Management will be devised in accordance with the Waste Tyre Regulations of 2008.
-In accordance with the Tyre Regulations of 2008 the disposal of tyres to landfill in its current format was only allowed up to June 2011, where after all tyres that are landfilled, must be quartered.
-After June 2014 no tyres, quartered or otherwise, were allowed to be landfilled.
-At present, farmers are recycling tyres, using them during certain periods and then returning them to the landfill.
-There are also some private contractors which make use of the tyres.
-The municipality will have to develop an action plan in accordance with the Tyre Regulations to manage tyres generated within the municipal area.
-Garden Waste and Builders' Rubble chipping of garden waste and crushing In efforts to reduce the volumes of waste entering the landfill (as well as to promote composting of garden waste in the future), garden waste and builders' rubble entering the site need to be chipped and crushed respectively.
-Ongoing Improve Waste Management facilities Municipality is to Planning and feasibility to commence upon approval of the IWMP.
+72 Managing Waste Tyres An action plan for waste Tyre Management will be devised in accordance with the Waste Tyre Regulations of 2008.
+Immediately upon Council's approval of the IWMP.
+Waste Management System for Spanjaardskloof The IDP has identified the need for additional waste services in Spanjaardskloof.
+Planning and feasibility assessments for these services must commence in 2016.
+Planning and feasibility to commence upon approval of the WMP.
+Development of the system is to commence upon obtaining sufficient funds.
+Garden Waste and Builders' Rubble n efforts to reduce the volumes of waste entering the landfill (as well as to promote composting of garden waste in the future), garden waste and builders' rubble entering the site need to be chipped and crushed respectively.
+2018/2019 Municipality is to The IDP has identified the need for additional waste management facilities in Kleinbegin, Zwelitsha, and Selfbou.
+Planning and feasibility assessments for these services must commence in 2016.
+Planning and feasibility to commence upon approval of the IWMP.
 Placement of additional skips is to commence upon obtaining sufficient funds.